Owner Frequently Asked Questions

 - We take high quality photos and do a full video tour that goes on our ads.

-- When prospects call, we have a live person answer the phone 10am-6pm Monday - Saturday.
+- When prospects call, we have a live person answer the phone 10am-6 pm Monday - Friday.
 This is crucial to getting homes rented fast.
 If someone is not available to talk to prospects, they go elsewhere.
 We keep a list of everyone that called, what was said, and if they are a hot lead or a shopper.

 - We make the property available to be seen 7 days a week.
-We do this by utilizing the latest technology of automated self showings.
-We also offer agent showings as well.
+We do this by utilizing the latest technology and offer agent showings as well.

 - All of our clients are provided a weekly report which tracks calls, emails, showings, and showing feedback, in real time.
 This gives us the most accurate data about how the market is responding to our offer.